Iceland Travel Guide

 Highlights: Þingvellir National Park (tectonic plates, historic parliament site), Geysir geothermal area (Strokkur geyser), Gullfoss waterfall.

-Notes: Classic first-day trip.
+Classic first-day trip.
 Very touristy.
 Add Kerið crater or Secret Lagoon for variety.
 Best done counterclockwise to avoid tour bus crowds.

 ★★★★☆ Snæfellsnes Peninsula